QuentinRougemont/ONT_assembly/README.md

 # 3. run flye

+purpose: assemble the genome into a reference

 see  `00_scripts/02.flye.sh` adjust parameters following your needs

 # 4. align ONT read with Minimap to their references